Prague best photography spots: 35+ most beautiful photo opportunities

 Powder Tower

 The last tower to make it to this list is the Powder Tower.
-As with the previous one, it is the view from its top that made me include it as a Prague top photography spot.
-Unlike the Charles Bridge or Old Town Square towers, the Powder Tower is a bit more separated from the heart of the Old Town, and the view from its top is quite different.
+As with the previous ones, it is the view from its top that made me include it as one of the best Prague photography spots.

 Jewish Cemetery